YusufJoeStar/Space-Game/README.md

 This is a simple Space (Asteroids)-style game that I developed over the course of a week.
 The project started with guidance from Mesos Aurum on youtube and was further refined using Claude AI.
-Although it's still a work in progress, I’m proud of how far it has come.
+It still needs a lot of polishing.